 Let’s start by gathering the ingredients we need to make the beef filling of the Cottage Pie.
 In Chef Speak this is called the “Mise en Place” which translates to “Everything in its Place”.

 Not only does setting your ingredients up ahead of time speed the up cooking process, but it also helps ensure you have everything you need to make the dish.

 This recipe contains ground beef, (thawed) frozen peas, Guinness Stout, tomato paste, onions, carrots, olive oil, beef broth, Worcestershire sauce, black pepper, sea salt, chopped garlic, parsley, rosemary, thyme, and all-purpose flour. (you can use gluten-free flour)

 Do I have to use Beef to make Cottage Pie?

-No you don’t.
-You can use lamb to make the original shepherd’s pie, or substitute ground chicken or ground turkey.
-You can also make combination of beef, veal and pork if you like.
-It is afterall your dinner.
+No, you don’t.
+You can use lamb to make the original shepherd’s pie or substitute ground chicken or ground turkey.
+The type of meat used is up to you.
+It can be made with a combination of ground beef, ground veal and ground pork if you like.
+It is after all your dinner.

 Do I have to use Peas and Carrots in Cottage Pie?

 No, you don’t.
 My wife hates both of those vegetables, so when I make it for home, I usually leave out the peas (she has to deal with the carrots) and add mushrooms, and sometimes cooked chopped spinach or broccoli rabe to the mixture.
 Corn is also a nice addition.

 Use your imagination and have fun with the beef mixture.